storesafe/cordova-sqlite-storage/README.md

 - Android version is now using the [sqlite4java](https://code.google.com/p/sqlite4java/) library:
   - NDK part rebuilt with `-DSQLITE_TEMP_STORE=3` CFLAG to support UPDATE properly;
   - workaround to [Android closing/locking issue (#193)](https://github.com/litehelpers/Cordova-sqlite-storage/issues/193) is no longer necessary and has been removed.
+- iOS version is now fixed to override the correct pluginInitialize method and should work with recent versions of iOS
 - Project has been renamed to prevent confusion with [davibe / Phonegap-SQLitePlugin](https://github.com/davibe/Phonegap-SQLitePlugin) (original version for iOS, with a different API)
 - New project location (should redirect)
 - Discussion forum at [Ost.io / @litehelpers / Cordova-sqlite-storage](http://ost.io/@litehelpers/Cordova-sqlite-storage)